symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

 ### The secure Way

-A good web practice is to put under the web root directory only the files that need to be accessed by a web browser, like stylesheets, JavaScripts and images.
-By default, we recommend to store these files under the `web/` sub-directory of a symfony project.
+A good web practice is to only put the files that need to be accessed by a web browser under the web root directory , such as stylesheets, JavaScripts and images.
+By default, we recommend storing these files under the `web/` sub-directory of a symfony project.

 If you have a look at this directory, you will find some sub-directories for